 |Semester 1 Credit Value:||15|

-This module introduces students to the fundamental principles of cell biology.
+• introduce students to the fundamental principles of cell biology and biodiversity

 Outline Of Syllabus